SteveBarnett/human-centred/_posts/2025-10-26-a11y-to-burnout-pipeline.md

 - Lack of control (of schedule, assignments, workload)
 - Sense of futility or hopelessness (effort disproportionate to the outcome)
-- Unclear and changing job expectations (role scope, shifting prioities) (especially when a1y isn’t all time job)
+- Unclear and changing job expectations (role scope, shifting priorities) (especially when a11y isn’t full time job)
 - Unreasonable and increasing workload (what’s reasonable to be doing)
 - Having to fight for a seat at the table (the role, and being there)